Milkdrop/CTFx/README.md

 ## License
 This software is licenced under the [GNU General Public License v3 (GPL-3)](http://www.tldrlegal.com/license/gnu-general-public-license-v3-%28gpl-3%29).
 The "include/thirdparty/" directory contains third party code.
 Please read their LICENSE files for information on the software availability and distribution.

+## devel-branch TODO

+### Features
+- Improve customization process and options
+- Nicer-looking UI
+- Better installation experience (w/ quick option to create an admin account)
+- Support No-JS users

+### Fixes
+- Visual dropdown implementation is a mess
+- Some titles shouldn't be underlined (like the login modal)
+- New Challenge page is messy
+- Improve UX for dynamic pages / dynamic content
+- Generally improve UX in the admin interface
+- Make challenge / category availability dates more intuitive
+- There's a lot of code to be cleaned

+### Reminders
+- Remove bloat from composer when pushing to production
+- Remove testing db